FriesischScott/UncertaintyQuantification.jl/docs/src/manual/reliability.md

 $$

 Similar to standard MCS, we have to pass $N$ to the Line Sampling method.
 However, here we pass the number of lines.
-Optionally, we can pass a vector of the points along each line that are used to evaluate the performance function and a pre-determined direction $\boldsymbol{\alpha}$:
+Optionally, we can pass a vector of the points along each line that are used to evaluate the performance function and a per-determined direction $\boldsymbol{\alpha}$:

 ```@example reliability
 ls = LineSampling(200, collect(0.5:0.5:10))